svijasvg/svija-sync/readme.md

 Short Version
 -------------

-*For experienced users; see below for an exhaustive description.
+*For experienced users; see below for a more complete description.
 *An asterisk indicates that you may see a security alert for this step.*

 **Download Svija Sync** from [github.com/svijasvg/svija-sync](https://github.com/svijasvg/svija-sync).